freakmaxi/kertish-dfs/README.md

-# 2020-DFS
+# Kertish-DFS

-2020-dfs is a distributed file system with basic functionality.
+Kertish-dfs is a distributed file system with basic functionality.
 It is developed to cover the expectation for mass file storage requirement in isolated networks. **It does not have security implementation.**

 #### What is it for?
-2020-dfs is developed to cover the traditional file system requirements in a scalable way.
+Kertish-dfs is developed to cover the traditional file system requirements in a scalable way.
 Software will use the same path-tree structure virtually to keep the files but will not stuck in hard-drive limits of the machine.
 It is possible to create a fail-safe, highly available fast and scalable file storage.